Dilara Lokmanhekim

-She won two junior titles at the 2012 and 2014 European Championships, and another one in the under 23 category in 2012.
+Lokmanhekim won two junior European Junior Championships at the 2012 and 2014, and another one in the European U23 Championships in 2012.
 Lokmanheim became silver medalist at the 2014 World Junior Championships in Florida, USA.

-In 2015, she won the gold medal at the IJF Grand Prix held in Zagreb, Croatia.
+In 2015, Lokmanhekim won a gold medal at the Zagreb Grand Prix.
 At the European Open Prague 2015, Czech Republic, she earned a bronze medal.
-Lokmanhekim won a bronze medal at the World Judo Masters Mohammed VI 2015 held in Rabat, Morocco.
+Lokmanhekim won a bronze medal at the 2015 Judo World Masters held in Rabat, Morocco.
 She placed 7th at the 2015 European Games in Baku, Azerbaijan.
-At the Judo Grand-Slam Abu Dhabi 2015, she took the bronze medal.
-She took the bronze medal at the 2015 IJF Grand Prix in Jeju, South Korea.
+At the 2015 Abu Dhabi Grand Slam, she took the bronze medal.
+She took the bronze medal at the 2015 Jeju Grand Prix in Jeju, South Korea.

-She became bronze medalist at the 2016 European Judo Championships in Kazan, Russia.
+Lokmanhekim won a bronze medal at the 2016 European Judo Championships in Kazan, Russia.